-All you pet parents out there know how important it is to take extra care of your pets during periods of sweltering heat and blistering cold.
+If you own birds, you already know how important it is to take extra care of your pets during periods of sweltering heat and blistering cold.

-With winter quickly creeping up on us, we thought it was time to brush up on the best ways to look after birds in winter.
+With winter quickly creeping up on us, we thought it was time to share some tips for looking after birds in winter.

 So whether you've got budgies, parrots or lovebirds, we hope you find the answers to these common questions useful!

 Absolutely!
 Many pet birds like parrots and lovebirds come from exotic climates.
 There are very few pet bird species that can tolerate the freezing temperatures we encounter here in the UK, so it's always best to move your pet birds somewhere indoors as winter approaches.
 You wouldn't like to be left outside in the cold, and neither would they.